Image: Leonid Andronov / Adobe Stock

 After attending this course, you will be able to:

-• Apply to your own transport practice some of the lessons learnt from other transport infrastructure case studies from around the world.
+• Apply to your own transport practice some of the lessons learnt from other transport infrastructure case studies around the world.

 • Understand and critically evaluate the relationships between transport infrastructure and the people who use it.